GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_access.md

 :::

-:::{dropdown} How to download data via web browser
+:::{dropdown} How to download DEA Land Cover data via web browser

 From [DEA's public data (ga_ls_landcover_class_cyear_3)](https://data.dea.ga.gov.au/?prefix=derivative/ga_ls_landcover_class_cyear_3/2-0-0/), navigate through the folders to the year and tile of interest, then click the GeoTIFF file of the relevant layer to download it directly.